Endogenous inverse demand functions: Conclusion

 \section{Conclusion}

 In this work we have introduced an equilibrium model for pricing externally liquidated assets.
-This builds upon the seminal work by B\"uhlmann~\cite{buhlmann1980economic,buhlmann1984general} to endogenize the price impacts to find a clearing price in a financial market.
-This is in contrast to the typical approach in the fire sale literature in which the form of inverse demand functions are exogenously given.
-In order to study these endogenous inverse demand functions we prove the existence and uniqueness of the pricing measure.
+This \blue{model} builds upon the seminal work by B\"uhlmann~\cite{buhlmann1980economic,buhlmann1984general} to endogenize the price impacts to find a clearing price in a financial market.
+This \blue{approach} is in contrast to the typical approach in the fire sale literature in which inverse demand functions are exogenously given.
+In order to study these endogenous inverse demand functions we prove the existence and uniqueness of the \blue{the price of the liquidated assets}.
 We additionally find that the resulting pricing functions satisfy the axioms of monetary risk measures; further study of this class of risk measures is left for future research.
-Utilizing these results, we analyze two special cases -- all banks are exponential or power utility maximizers -- to study analytical structures.
-The exponential utility setup provides a direct connection with the Esscher transform and provides analytical structure to the inverse demand functions whereas the power utility setup satisfies useful mathematical properties for any claim being liquidated.
+Utilizing these results, we analyze two special cases -- all \blue{market participants} are exponential or power utility maximizers -- to study analytical structures.
+The exponential utility setup provides a direct connection with the Esscher transform and provides analytical structure to the inverse demand functions whereas the power utility setup satisfies useful mathematical properties for any claim being liquidated \blue{(e.g., the monotonicity and concavity of the value of liquidated claims)}.
 Importantly, we find an example -- the power utility setting -- in which these inverse demand functions generate price cross-impacts even for statistically independent assets.

 { }